Strings and Memory Management

 *(s+1) = 'a';

 The result is undefined.
-Probably a bad thing will happen, for example, a segmentation fault.
+Probably something bad will happen, such as a segmentation fault.

 NOTE: The memory of the literal string is allocated when the program is compiled.
-It is possible to see the literal strings with strings command.
+Literal strings can be seen using the strings command.

 $ strings src/tvf/a.out